jzonthemtn/opennlp-benchmarks/conll03.md

 # OpenNLP Benchmarks for CoNLL03

 This document details how to use the CoNLL03 data to train and evaluate an Apache OpenNLP model to identify named person entities.
 These steps use Apache OpenNLP models introduced in Apache OpenNLP 1.0 and supported by all versions of Apache OpenNLP.
+**This training and evaluation does not require a GPU.**

 ## Steps to Reproduce